 The air quality steering group of the five Tyne & Wear Local Authorities are currently in discussion with the aim of producing a supplementary planning guidance document to address air quality issues.
-Further updates will be provided within the 2011 Progress Report.
+Due to time constraints this is still ongoing.
+Further updates will be provided within the 2012 USA.